J.D. Davis Preview, Player Props: Giants vs. Braves

-J.D.
-Davis -- .152 average over his past 10 games -- will be in action for the San Francisco Giants against the Atlanta Braves, with Max Fried on the mound, on August 20 at 1:35 PM ET.
+The San Francisco Giants, including J.D.
+Davis (.188 slugging percentage in past 10 games, including no home run), take on starting pitcher Spencer Strider and the Atlanta Braves at Oracle Park, Friday at 10:15 PM ET.

-In his most recent appearance, he had two hits (going 2-for-3 with a double and an RBI) against the Braves.
+In his last game he had a hitless showing (0-for-5) against the Phillies.

 J.D.
 Davis Game Info & Props vs. the Braves